SapanaChaudhary/SapanaChaudhary.github.io/_pages/about.md

   - /about.html
 ---

 I'm a reinforcement learning researcher.
-The focus of my reserach is to use principles from human cognition and psychology to build better reinforcement learning agents.
+The focus of my reserach is to use principles from the human cognition and psychology to build better reinforcement learning agents.

 I'm a research intern in the [Machine Teaching Group](https://machineteaching.mpi-sws.org/index.html) at the Max Planck Institute for Software Systems, Saarbrucken, Germany.
 I am being advised by [Dr. Adish Singla](https://machineteaching.mpi-sws.org/adishsingla.html).